Bamba Peanut Puffs: What Parents Need to Know

 And you'll need to prepare enough correct Bamba doses multiple times per week, over several months, to follow the approach used in the LEAP study.

 In addition, it's best to start with a lower dose of an allergy-causing food, and then gradually increase the amount you give to your baby.
 Doctors recommend this as the safest and most effective approach.
 What if you give a baby too little --- or too much --- peanut all at once when measuring out Bamba?

 Also, Bamba only contains peanut.
 If you want to cover the other two most common childhood food allergens, you'll have to prepare egg and cow's milk snacks as well.
 This will take even more guesswork and time.

 Bamba might seem cheaper than other options, but it is costly in other ways.

 On average, based on prices in June 2020, a 3.5 oz bag of Bamba costs $2.21.
 Each 3.5 oz bag contains 14 full daily servings of Bamba for baby (plus some extra).

 Given all this, to sustain peanut exposure for 6 months (180 days), you’d have to buy 13 bags of Bamba.
 This will cost you $28.73 for 6 months, on average.
 That might seem less expensive than other options, but the price is misleading.

-Looking for a healthier, easier-to-use way to help prevent up to 80% of childhood food allergies, that's recommended by 1000+ pediatricians and allergists?
+Looking for a healthier, easier-to-use way to introduce allergens, that's recommended by 1,000+ pediatricians and allergists?
 Learn how Ready, Set, Food! works for every family, even if your baby is not yet ready for solids.

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.